Apply to the Master’s Program

 The Department of Counseling at Idaho State University actively seeks to attract, retain, and serve the needs of underrepresented minority students as well as disadvantaged students.
 To that end, we have scholarships available to assist disadvantaged students to address the considerable financial barriers associated with graduate studies in counseling.
 Students who qualify could be awarded partial to full tuition funding through our scholarship program.
-The application can be found on the ISU BOSS System.
+The application can be found on the ISU Bengal Online Scholarship System (BOSS) System.

 For further information regarding this scholarship, please contact: